Philippine Economic Zone Authority: History and organization

-On June 21, 1969, Congressman Pablo Roman, Sr. authored Republic Act 5490 designating Mariveles, Bataan as the first free trade zone in the Philippines.
+On June 21, 1969, Congressman Pablo Roman Sr. authored Republic Act 5490 designating Mariveles, Bataan as the first free trade zone in the Philippines.
 It also created the Foreign Trade Zone Authority (FTZA).

 In early 1972, three congressmen — Roman, Roces, and Sarmiento - sponsored the bill to convert the free trade zone authority into government corporation.
 This would grant the power of a corporation combined with the coercive strength of the Philippine Government to move the project ahead, especially regarding the relocation of residents.
 The bill stalled in Congress due to the opposition of many members to the vested interests involved.

 On November 20, 1972, the Bataan Export Processing Zone (BEPZ) (later Freeport Area of Bataan (FAB) under Authority of the Freeport Area of Bataan (AFAB) since July 2010) became the first official economic zone in the Philippines through Presidential Decree 66.
+This changed the agency's name from FTZA to Export Processing Zone Authority (EPZA).
 The BEPZ was one of the most progressive communities in Luzon during its first decade of operation.
 The area attracted over one hundred multinational locators.

 In 1979, President Ferdinand E. Marcos Sr. signed Proclamation Nos.
 1811 and 1825 which established the Mactan Export Processing Zone (MEPZ) in Mactan, Cebu and the Baguio City Export Processing Zone (BCEPZ) in Baguio City.
-The Cavite Export Processing Zone (CEPZ) was then later created on May 30, 1980 through Proclamation No. 1980 followed by the Pampanga Export Processing Zone (PEPZ) on June 05, 1981 through Proclamation No. 2089, s.
+The Cavite Export Processing Zone (CEPZ) was then later created on May 30, 1980, through Proclamation No. 1980 followed by the Pampanga Export Processing Zone (PEPZ) on June 05, 1981 through Proclamation No. 2089, s.
 1981.

 On February 21, 1995, EPZA became PEZA due to the enactment of Republic Act 7916 which was passed by the House of Representatives and the Senate and approved by former Philippine President Fidel V. Ramos.
 As provided in the Special Economic Zone Act, the PEZA Board is chaired by the Secretary of the Department of Trade and Industry.
-Vice-Chair is the Director General (Chief Executive Officer) of PEZA.
+Vice-chair is the Director General (Chief Executive Officer) of PEZA.
 Members of the Board are Undersecretaries representing nine (9) key government Departments, to ensure efficient coordination between PEZA and their respective Departments on matters pertaining to investors' operations inside the Special Economic Zones.
 PEZA inherited the three public ecozones under EPZA.
 PEZA acquired Pampanga Economic Zone in 2003.